cchan555/final-project/README.md

 - Business Class had the highest median and smallest spread, making it the most consistent

 ### Topic Modeling Findings:
+- Coherence peaked at k = 5 and showed that the topics of passenger airline reviews were successfully extracted into 5 general categories.
 - 5 Topics was chosen as the best compared ground 7 and 10.
-At 7 there wasnt much of a difference, 10 was too separated and niche.
+At 7 it was still a bit too fragmented, 10 was too fragmented and niche.
   - Example: At 5 Topics we had a clear cluster/topic for Cabin Experience and at 10 it was split into various others.
-You could make a case for more specific topics but in this case a more generalized topic selection was better
+You could make a case for more specific topics but in this case a more generalized topic selection was better.
-- K (topics) C (coherence)
- - K = 5 (Best)
-  - C = 0.425
+ - 5 Topics (Best): C = 0.425
- - K = 7
-  - C = 0.405
+ - 7 Topics: C = 0.405
- - K = 10
-  - C = 0.393
+ - 10 Topics: C = 0.393

 ### Machine Learning Findings:
 - Logistic Regression performed the best out of the three classifiers at 91.90% accuracy